dearing/aws-playground/havoc/README.md

 }
 ```

-One of the nicest things about using it is that all of the `.tf` configs are mashed together, not nested, making working with them a breeze and `organize-by-file` a thing.
-Terraform further allows for modules, which are re-usable components that are organized with simple directories and mapped with a config.
+One of the nicest things about using TerraForm is that all of the `.tf` configs are mashed together in the directory, making working with them a breeze and `organize-by-file` a thing.
+Terraform further allows for modules, which are re-usable components that are sub-organized with directories and tied together with a config but we'll dive into that later.

-Let's see what `terraform plan` out put looks like while also introducing some of the flexibility of the HCL here.
-We will add a new var `environment` and then use the string formatter (golang templating for the win!) to create dynamic tags.
+Let's see a scenario involving and update to our tags and calling `terraform plan` followed by `terraform apply` to see it all fit together while also introducing some of the flexibility of the HCL here.
+We will add the new variable `environment` and then use the string formatter (Go templating for the win!) to create dynamic tags.

 Here is our diff:

 ```diff
 diff --git a/havoc/terraform/deployment_01/application.tf b/havoc/terraform/deployment_01/application.tf